 How much is it? £28 for afternoon tea with a bellini or upgrade to a champagne afternoon tea with a glass of Mercier Champagne for £35.Read more

 What’s the vibe?
 Built in the 1860s for the limber men and women of the German Gymnastics Society, the building occupied by this restaurant originally hosted activities such as Indian club swinging.
 Sadly, that wasn’t on offer during our visit, but we did enjoy the bell (complete with cuckoo sounds) that signals the start of the 4pm German tradition of kaffee und kuchen (coffee and cake).

 What’s on the menu?
 Everything served here is German in origin and includes favourites such as apple strudel with vanilla sauce (a cut above custard), traditional black forest gateau, sachertorte with chantilly cream and black forest coffee with kirsch.

 How much is it? £8 plus £3.50 for speciality coffee.Read more

 Venue says: Enjoy a two-course lunch, Tuesday-Saturday, for £29

 What’s the vibe?
 Casual hotel bar with top-notch food attracting a cosmopolitan crowd.

 What’s on the menu?
 Start with a glass of cava from the Basque region and enjoy a selection of tapas created by chef Sergi Sanz Blanco.
 Savoury selections include Iberico ham and manchego pillows and pork croquettes.
 The desserts are a particular strength, and include traditional Catalan rice pudding, churros, banana tartlet and charred sweets.

-How much is it? £32.50 including one glass of cava.Read more
+How much is it? £32 or £36 with a glass of cava.Read more

 Treat yourself to more indulgence